realspinner/EmYModem/README.md

  * and "console" object gives the way to report messages to user's terminal.
  */

-// At this point we already have the filename and the file is opened for reading cuccessfully.
+// At this point we already have the filename and the file is opened for reading successfully.

 console.sendReplyFmt("\r\nSending file %s size %d bytes.\r\n", filename, filesys.getFileSize());
 console.sendReplyLn("Please start the YMODEM receiver.\r\n");